cluster_irr

 Step 1. involves calling the function clust_irr

-which returns an S4 object
+which returns an S4

-of class clust_irr
+object of class clust_irr

 .

-# perform clust_irr analysis of repertoire a
+# perform clust_irr analysis of repertoire a, b and c

-c_a <- cluster_irr(s = a, control = list(gmi = 0.7))
+cl_a <- cluster_irr(s = a, meta = meta_a, control = list(gmi = 0.7))

-c_b <- cluster_irr(s = b, control = list(gmi = 0.7))
+cl_b <- cluster_irr(s = b, meta = meta_b, control = list(gmi = 0.7))

 Next, we show the chain-specific similarity scores between CDR3s sequences.
 Each row is a pair of CDR3 sequences from the repertoire.
 For each pair we have the following metrics: